samconners/grab/README.md

 # GRAb

 A tool to create collections of items.
+[Site is hosted here](http://ec2-174-129-181-81.compute-1.amazonaws.com).

 ## Team Members